melezhik/swat/README.md

 There are lot of reasons why you might need a hooks.
 To say a few:

-- create swat generators
+- define swat generators
-- redefine http responses ( see later )
+- redefine http responses
-- redefine http resources ( see later )
+- redefine http resources
-- call swat modules ( see later )
+- call swat modules
 - other custom code